Eltonjohn-Oketch/EURISKO-Food-Nutrition-And-Dietetics-for-Diebetics-/README.md

 # License

 Distributed under the MIT License.
-See license.txt for more information.
+See https://github.com/Eltonjohn-Oketch/EURISKO-Food-Nutrition-And-Dietetics-for-Diebetics-/blob/main/LICENSE for more information.